nameslessjin/Roller-Coaster-Simulator/README.md

 4. Track is circular and close with C1 continuity.
 To see a good example of this condition, you can check circle.sp and star.sp.
 Even if the u step is large size, the spline will still remain circular and closed.  circle.sp and star.sp have been modified.
 The last 3 control points which are the same as the first 3 control points in these files have been removed to ensure the consistency of this property in all spline files
 <br><br>

+5. Modify the velocity with which our camera moves to make it physically realistic in terms of gravity.
+<br><br>